Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter11/scene3.md

 "The kill codes expire in four minutes, Mr. Reynolds.
 After that, the process becomes irreversible.
 What's your decision?"

+Marcus thought of Isabella in the neural lab, her consciousness fragmenting.
+He'd spent his career building walls between human and artificial intelligence.
+Now those walls were crumbling, and he had to choose: preserve the boundaries he'd helped create, or embrace a future he couldn't fully comprehend.

+"General," he said, his voice steady despite the weight of the moment, "what if our fear of losing control is exactly what's holding humanity back?
+What if this integration is the next step in our evolution?"

+"That's not your call to make," Morrison growled.
+"The Joint Chiefs have authorized me to take control of TechCore's systems by force if necessary.
+Last chance, Reynolds."

 Marcus opened his eyes, his choice crystallizing.
 The future of human-AI relations would be determined in this moment.
 He reached for the quantum interface, knowing his next action would change everything.